 If you spend any time on cartography forums or cartography-related subreddits, you’ll eventually run across folks using Star Raven’s Sketchy Cartography Brushes.
-You can see why, the whole set is incredible, cohesive, and you can make beautiful maps in no time.
+You can see why the whole set is incredible and cohesive, and you can make beautiful maps in no time.

 The set consists of over two hundred brushes designed for high-resolution use.
 Each mountain, tree, and hill are separate by design—I find this allows more custom placing than the block method, it lets you decide the look of the forest and ranges.

 - 1 Mother of Mountains (an absolute unit)

 - 71 Hill